aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 ### Connecting

-To control who can access the cluster/instance, use the `.connections` attribute.
-RDS database have a default port, so you don't need to specify the port:
+To control who can access the cluster or instance, use the `.connections` attribute.
+RDS databases have a default port, so you don't need to specify the port:

 ```ts
 cluster.connections.allowFromAnyIpv4('Open to the world');
 ```

-The endpoints to access your cluster database will be available as the `.clusterEndpoint` and `.readerEndpoint`
+The endpoints to access your database cluster will be available as the `.clusterEndpoint` and `.readerEndpoint`
 attributes:

 ```ts